EyeXion/Riot_Project/README.md

 pip3 install requests
 ```

 You wont be able to use this small app if you don't have a Riot API key.
-If you wnat one, it's there : https://developer.riotgames.com/ (a developer key lasts for a day).
+If you want one, it's there : https://developer.riotgames.com/ (a developer key lasts for a day).
 You will need to copy/paste it `src/summonerinfo.py` line 7 (`apiKey = "<YOUR KEY>"`).
 If you don't want to create an account, you can contact me and I will give you my temporary developer key that lasts for a day.

 Then you only need to run the app (the main is in `src/main.py`)